Policy Statement on the Recruitment of Ex-Offenders

-Liverpool Hope University is committed to the fair treatment of its staff, potential staff or users of its services, regardless of race, gender, religion, sexual orientation, responsibilities for dependants, age, physical/mental disability or offending background.
+Liverpool Hope University is committed to the fair treatment of its staff, potential staff or users of its services, regardless of race, gender, sexual orientation, martial status, family responsibilities, trade union activity, political or religious belief, age, disability or offending background.

 We actively promote equality of opportunity for all with the right mix of talent, skills and potential and welcome applications from a wide range of candidates, including those with criminal records.
 We select all candidates for interview based on their skills, qualifications and experience.

 The link below provides further information on the University’s policy on the recruitment of ex-offenders.